eduardomaillo/react-eduardo/README.md

 # Setup

-Clone or Fork the repo
+Fork the repo and submit a PR when you are finished.
+Please feel free to google, use stackoverflow, or any other resource you normally would short of directly asking another person for assistance.

 You need npm and yarn installed (For Mac, `brew install npm` and `brew install yarn`).